Mold Removal in Point Pleasant, WV West Virginia 25550

 Call 1-888-217-6019 now.

-1. The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if you don't discern anything, you know it's there.
+Even if it's impossible to detect anything, you know that it's there.

-2. Visual Microbial Growth.
-Dark splotches on the walls, ceiling, floors, or baseboards.
-Spots on the ceiling may be a sign of a leaky roof or burst pipe or condensation in the ductwork.
-Dark spots or brown or black mold in the walls may be a sign of a cracked or burst pipe that is hidden behind the drywall.
-It may be a slow leak, but the damage can only increase.
+2. visible microbial growth.
+Dark splotches on the walls, ceiling floors or baseboards.
+Spots across the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
+Dark patches or brown or black mold that are visible on the walls may suggest a cracked or burst pipe that is hidden behind the wall.
+This may be an ongoing leak, however the damage is likely to get worse.

-3. soft moist spots on the Floors, Walls or Ceiling.
-This could be a sign that there is microbial growth is present.
-Mold may appear invisible yet however it may be hidden behind the drywall, on the support studs, underneath the floors, or in the ceiling of your home.
+3. Soft Moist Spots on the Floors, Walls or Ceiling.
+This may suggest that there is microbial growth may be present.
+The mold may appear invisible right now however it may be behind the drywall, on the supportive studs, under flooring, or in the ceiling of your home.

-4. Unexplained illness.
-Nagging coughing, headaches or nausea or feeling sick only in home or in certain spaces.
-These persistent allergy-type symptoms may indicate mold may be present.
-The four most vulnerable groups to illnesses caused by mold include:
+4. Sudden Unexplained Illness.
+A constant cough, headache and nausea or feeling sick only in home or in certain spaces.
+The persistent symptoms of allergies may indicate mold may be present.
+The four groups that are most vulnerable to mold-related illnesses are:

 • Children